sundeepmalali/aws/EC2.md

 - in order to ping the public ip of the instance, you need to enable ICMP (All - ICMP - IPv4) in the security group
 - when you stop/terminate an instance, it loses its public IP and DNS values (it is returned to the public ip pool) , but retains the private ip/dns. but if you reboot the instance then you do not lose the public ip/dns
 - but if you use elastic ip and reboot the instance, it retains the ip address. when you terminate the instance, you have option to release the elastic ip - else you will incur charge for using the elastic ip - when you restart the instance, then a new ip will be assigned
+- If an EBS volume is attached as an additional disk (not the root volume), you can detach it without stopping the instance
+- You can't delete a snapshot of the root device of an EBS volume used by a registered AMI.
+You must first deregister the AMI before you can delete the snapshot

 **Instance Store**
 - virtual hard drive on the host allocated to an EC2 instance